NFL Rumors: Jaguars ‘Expect’ To Sign Nick Foles, Columnist Says

 — Bleacher Report (@BleacherReport) March 3, 2019

-Foles remained with the Eagles as backup quarterback in 2018, and once again took over as starter following a December injury to Wentz.
-Foles again led the Eagles to wins down the stretch, as well as a first-round playoff victory over the Chicago Bears, although the team lost to the New Orleans Saints in the divisional round.
+Foles remained with the Eagles as a backup quarterback in 2018, and once again took over as starter following a December injury to Wentz.
+Foles again led the Eagles to victory down the stretch, as well as a first-round playoff win over the Chicago Bears.
+In the end, the team lost to the New Orleans Saints in the divisional round.

 The Eagles, who are committed to Wentz as their starter for the future, had reportedly considered using the franchise tag on Foles in order to trade him for value, but the team ultimately allowed Foles to enter free agency.

 The Jaguars, who reached the AFC championship game after the 2017 season, regressed in 2018, finishing last in the AFC South with a 5-11 record.
-Bortles’ play made it fairly clear to most observers that the team needed a change at the quarterback position.
+Bortles’ play made it fairly clear to most observers that the team needed to change up their quarterback.